zscaler-hero/zia-custom-category-analyzer/README.md

 ### Basic Usage

 Run the analyzer:

 ```bash
 python zia_custom_category_analyzer_oauth.py
 ```

 The script will:

 1. Authenticate with Zscaler
 2. Display all custom URL categories
 3. Prompt you to select categories to analyze
+4. Ask for your preferred export format (CSV or Excel)
-4. Generate analysis and CSV reports
+5. Generate analysis and export reports

 ### Example Session